-Alissa Rutman is a Masters Student in the Human Islet Transplant Laboratory in the division of Experimental Surgery.
+Alissa Rutman is a Ph.
+D. student in the Human Islet Transplant Laboratory in the division of Experimental Surgery.
 She received her Bachelor of Science degree at McGill University in 2015.
 Currently, her research is focused on elucidating the role of extracellular vesicles in islet transplantation and in the pathogenesis of type 1 diabetes.

 Sorry, there are no posts at this time.